House Republicans vote to remove Omar from Foreign Affairs panel

 House Republicans voted on Thursday to remove Rep. Ilhan Omar (D-Minn.) from the Foreign Affairs Committee, notching a win for Speaker Kevin McCarthy (R-Calif.), who has long vowed to oust the Minnesota Democrat from the panel.

 The chamber approved the resolution in a party-line 218-211 vote.
-Rep. Dave Joyce (R-Ohio) voted “present.”
+Rep. Dave Joyce (R-Ohio) voted “present,” pointing to his membership on the House Ethics Committee.

 The resolution — sponsored by first-term Rep. Max Miller (R-Ohio), who is Jewish — lists a number of remarks Omar has made in the past that Republicans say are antisemitic.
 It argues that the congresswoman “disqualified herself” from serving on the Foreign Affairs panel, which “is viewed by nations around the world as speaking for Congress on matters of international importance and national importance and national security.”